synw/django-vitevue/docs/usage/app.rst

 Manage a frontend from a module
 ===============================

-To make a module using Vuejs frontend structure do a `vues` folder in your module's template folder.
-It should contain this:
+To make a module using Vuejs frontend structure your module's template folder should contain this:

 .. highlight:: python

 ::

-   data.js
-   methods.js
-   computed.js
-   extra.js
-   templates.html
+   vues/data.js
+   vues/methods.js
+   vues/computed.js
+   vues/extra.js
+   routes.js

-Put your different vuejs parts at the appropriate places
+Put your different vuejs parts at the appropriate places.

+Note: `extra.js` is just extra global javascript, the rest are Vue parts to be assembled.

 Templates
 ^^^^^^^^^